Motivation

 1. Digital image processing and pattern recognition

 MPP and consequently MNBIC belong to the means where the digitized figures are represented by the external characteristics – its border.
 This can be useful for computer processing and image recognition.
-The advantage consists in an invariant on rotation.
-Besides the unique value of the length as the shortest length inscribed into the cellular contours I suppose that the number of vertices linked to this length for MPP or MNBIC having the origin in the inner and outer countours is also minimal.
+The advantage consists in the fixed length of the MNBIC regardless of the starting point and rotation for the fixed inner and outer contour border of the closed input curves.
+The ambition here is to proclaim the unique value of the length as the shortest length among the vertices of the grid inscribed into the cellular contours.

 2. Approximation of the digitised curves on the plane

-Finding the MNBIC on rectangular grid can be useful as the alternative method for an approximation of explicit and implicit functions where their discrete values are at disposal.
+Finding the MNBIC on the rectangular grid can be useful as the alternative method for an approximation of explicit and implicit functions where their discrete values are at disposal.
 In such cases the rectangular grid basis at first should be taken into the consideration.
-Where the discrete values of functions are at disposal, the horisontal (Dx) grid side is recommended to be equal to equidistant step for arguments.
+Where the discrete values of functions are at disposal, the horisontal ( Dx ) grid side is recommended to be equal to the equidistant step for arguments.

 3. Data compression techniques